WaterbendingToph/cs414-f20-public_class_TeamD/5- Development Manual/contributing.md

 1. First, review the Issue card and Pull Request for the issue you'd like to review, to ensure that you are sufficiently versed in the project to provide a constructive review.
 2. Clone the repository via the instructions in the ***Installation*** section of the [README](https://github.com/WaterbendingToph/cs414-f20-public_class_TeamD/blob/master/README.md) file.
 3. Checkout the branch associated with the Pull Request you are reviewing.
-4. In the console, navigate to the the project's root directory ("*cs414-f20-public_class_TeamD*").
+4. In the console, navigate to the project's root directory ("*cs414-f20-public_class_TeamD*").
 From this directory, you may load any dependencies that have not already been added to your local environment by running `npm i`.
     - **Complete this step even if you believe you already have all dependencies**, as new ones are added regularly.
 5. Once dependencies have been loaded, test the code using the ***Testing*** section below.
 6. If the code passes all tests, review each edited file in GitHub.